Share this article

 Interested in hosting a Solveathon?
 Fill out this brief form.

-Tackling these complex Challenges will require diverse skill sets and backgrounds.
+On February 25, MIT Solve will launch its next round of Global Challenges.
+Tackling these complex issues will require diverse skill sets and backgrounds.
 In some communities, people have already developed solutions out of necessity.
 In others, creative, passionate people are ready to roll up their sleeves and build new ones.

 What is a Solveathon?